 The Blue Ridge Parkway, a unit of the National Park Service, is managed as a scenic route but also to protect the natural resources along the Parkway corridor.
 When high elevation nighttime temperatures dip below freezing, there is little winter sun and moisture is on the roadway, sections of the Parkway are closed due to ice and snow and are not reopened until they are safe for vehicular traffic.
 The roadway is not plowed or salted so closed areas become wonderful winter playgrounds.
 Stretches of the Parkway may be closed even when the temperature is downright balmy in neighboring towns.
-When the road is closed to vehicles, it is open to pedestrians, cyclists, skiers and snowshoers alike (unless there is a full road closure to all access as is currently the case between Milepost 121.4 and 135.9; temporary maintenance closures also occur in the winter).
+When the road is closed to vehicles, it is open to pedestrians, cyclists, skiers and snowshoers alike (unless there is a full road closure to all access; temporary maintenance closures also occur in the winter).
 Feel free to park at a Parkway access point (as long as your vehicle is completely off the road and you are not blocking a gate) and prepare to experience America’s favorite drive in a whole new way!
 Be sure to check the NPS road closure details to determine which sections of the Parkway are closed before you depart.
 Hint: if you zoom in on the Park Tiles map on the NPS maps page, you can find locations of Mileposts, overlooks and trails.
 Read on for seven options for exploring the wide-open spaces that surround the Parkway.

 - Hiking.
 Some Parkway trails are accessible (and much less popular!) even in winter, like the Mountains to Sea Trail which crisscrosses the Parkway for many miles in North Carolina and trails at Moses Cone and Julian Price Memorial Parks.
 But when Parkway access is uncertain, there are many trails in nearby areas that can be easily accessed.
 Virginia’s Crabtree Falls (not to be confused with the Crabtree Falls located at Parkway Milepost 339 just north of Asheville, North Carolina) is located in the George Washington National Forest off of VA Route 56.
 Transylvania County, North Carolina offers many trails in the Pisgah District of the Pisgah National Forest.
 Grandfather Mountain and Chimney Rock may also be open if weather conditions allow.
 Remember as you navigate that mapping systems- including Google Maps- sometimes rely on faulty data (especially when it comes to navigating to Parkway sites), so it’s best to confirm the trail’s location and difficulty with another reputable source such as alltrails.com.